Chritical-Code/craft-a-storm/README.md

-An unofficial Minecraft datapack designed to work with ProtoManly's Weather mod.
+A Minecraft (1.21.1) datapack designed to work (unofficialy) with ProtoManly's Weather mod.

 Any time an item is "crafted" (or smelted, apparently), it spawns a supercell.